 3.2.
 Add the Keyboard Mapping

 Add the following line to map the exif_info command to a keyboard shortcut.
-In this example, we’ll use ei (which stands for “exif info”):
+In this example, we’ll use ii (which stands for “inspect info”):

-This shortcut is easy to remember as ei stands for “exif info” - which is exactly what this command does: it shows you detailed metadata information about your files.
+This shortcut is easy to remember as ii stands for “inspect info” - which is exactly what this command does: it shows you detailed metadata information about your files.

 ShortcutDescription